No results were found...

 Email automations aren’t just for generating sales.
 One of the most useful workflows for e-commerce stores is sending review request emails.
 These emails ask people who have recently bought a product from you to leave a review on your chosen platform.

-Keep them focused on the task by highlighting the recently purchased items and including a link to the platform where the customer can leave a review, just like Sports Direct does in the email below.
+Keep them focused on the task by highlighting the recently purchased items and including a link to the platform where the customer can leave a review.

 You can set one of these up using any of the MailerLite post-purchase triggers.
 Just be sure to leave enough time between the purchase and the review request so the customer has time to try out the product.